ohduran/ohduran.github.io/_collections/_books/2019-06-24-language-in-thought-and-action.md

 >
 > Your task is to check to see if the following rule is obeyed by the cards.
 The rule is simply this: if a card has a vowel on one side, then it has an even number on the other side.
 >
-> Now let me ask you, which of these four cards would you /need/ to turn over to check that the rule is being obeyed? […]
+> Now let me ask you, which of these four cards would you *need* to turn over to check that the rule is being obeyed? […]
 > Now let me describe a second game.
 Imagine you’re working as a bouncer in a bar, There’s recently been a crackdown on underage drinking.
 As the bouncer you have to enforce the following rule: for a person to be drinking legally, they have to be 18 or older. […]
 >
 > You see four people at the bar.
 The first person is drinking a beer.
 The second person is drinking a Diet Coke.
 The third person is quite elderly […] you can’t see whether they’re drinking alcohol or not.
 The fourth person is just a kid […] you can’t see whether they’re drinking alcohol or not.
 >
-> The question to you is, as the bouncer, which of these people do you /need/ to check out, to see whether the rule is being obeyed correctly?
+> The question to you is, as the bouncer, which of these people do you *need* to check out, to see whether the rule is being obeyed correctly?
 >
 >  —— *Extreme Thinking*, Michael Nielsen